poojan/scaffoldery/README.md

 scaffoldery
 ===========

-Work in progress - A gulpjs based scaffolding framework inspired by rails that allows for easy customization
+Work in progress - A gulpjs based scaffolding framework, and gulp task inspired by rails and yeoman generators.

 #Why
 It should be super simple to create templates to automate your own workflow.